 Notice: Students who have completed their bachelor's degree or are already attending graduate school are not eligible for the Truman Scholarship.

-KU students apply for nomination in the fall of their junior years, with a campus deadline in November.
-KU may nominate up to four students.
+Students apply for nomination in the fall of their junior years, and KU may nominate up to four students.

 For the campus nomination process, KU will use the online application system provided by the national organization.
 Please refer to the Truman Scholarship information for candidates for more information.